When did you first become interested in painting?

 Where do you get your inspiration?

-How did your interest in landscapes and seascapes develop?
+How did your interest in garden and allotment and life on the beach develop?

 You have a very distinctive style, have you always worked in this way?